2Tough/2Tough/README.md

 - Hi, I’m @2Tough, nice to meet you!
 - I’m interested in DIY, self-learning, programming and working out.
 To get better and learn, I try to build something everyday!
 - Learning is a path that never ends.
 I use Freecodecamp, The Odin Project and Scrimba to learn frontend, including React.
-- Recently started learning a C++ and Java.
+- Recently started learning a C++ and working in Java.
 - Reach me at: vainferro@gmail.com

 <!---